triture/priori/README.md

 - Several bug fixes

 ## Changelog
+### 0.8.0 - 08/01/2017
+- New Feature : iFrame... i mean...
+PriFrame!
+- New Feature : Textfield types (email, password, numbers and text)
+- New Feature : Color values is now PriColor, an Abstract Int
+- New Feature : Appending Git Hash to priori.js reference on index.html
+- New Feature : -D flags can be defined on priori.json file! use d_flags[] value.
+- Improvements : Multiline property for Form labels
+- Bugfix : Form Text Area alignment
+- Bugfix : Wrong position calculations for scrolled objects
+- Other fixes

 ### 0.7.3 - 06/08/2017
 - Improvements : 'text decoration'
 - Bugfix : better hasFocus() code